 As legislators, NHCSL members work daily to direct our states’ resources and policies to meet this obligation.
 Yet there is so much work to be done at every level.
 The federal government, the states and school-based leaders must continue to evolve.
 We must work to build and implement effective strategies, and ensure that teachers are prepared to teach every student to their highest potential and have the support in place to secure success.
 We must also work to make more families fully engaged in the process.

-The Education Task Force covers all issues related to education such as school funding, teacher pay, educational quality, school discipline reform, standardized testing, school choice (including school vouchers, charter schools, magnet schools, virtual schools, and homeschooling), tax credits and other benefits for education, educational savings accounts, bilingual schools, Spanish language classes or schools, book purchasing for public schools, mandated curricula, pre-school (including universal pre-school), Head Start, access to higher education, hiring of Latinos in higher education, promotion of STEM education, college-prep, scholarships, financial aid, internships, improving graduation rates, closing achievement gaps, and promotion of arts and culture.
-May have some input on issues like workforce development (with that Task Force), or of racism and racial inequity in schools, and undocumented immigrant or DREAMER access to education with the Immigration Task Force.
-Shares issues like nutrition in schools and vaccinations with the Healthcare Task Force.
+The Education, Task Force covers all issues related to education such as school funding, teacher pay, educational quality, school discipline reform, standardized testing, school choice (including school vouchers, charter schools, magnet schools, virtual schools, and homeschooling), tax credits and other benefits for education, educational savings accounts, bilingual schools, Spanish language classes or schools, book purchasing for public schools, mandated curricula, pre-school (including universal pre-school), Head Start, access to higher education, hiring of Latinos in higher education, promotion of STEM education, college-prep, scholarships, financial aid, internships, improving graduation rates, and closing achievement gaps.

 - Identify evidence-based exemplary ELL programs serving low-income students